Facebook, Google, Twitter: How tech giants are involved in the Russia investigation

 It also requires online platforms “to make all reasonable efforts to ensure that foreign individuals and entities are not purchasing political advertisements in order to influence” Americans.

-Ahead of Tuesday’s congressional hearing, Warner said that he hopes to hear a full explanation from the tech giants about “what happened in 2016.”

-Facebook, Google and Twitter haven’t yet commented on the proposed legislation, according to the Associated Press.

-Fox News' James Rogers and Jason Donner contributed to this report.
+Fox News' Jason Donner, James Rogers and Brooke Singman contributed to this report.
 The Associated Press also contributed to this report.